Things To Do In Hersonissos, Crete With Kids

 The 16 beaches in Hersonissos are:

-Although Knossos Palace is not in the municipality of Hersonnisos, it is within easy reach (25 minutes drive) and one of the biggest attractions on the island.
+Although Knossos Palace is not in the municipality of Hersonnisos, it is within easy reach (25 minutes drive) and one of the main Crete points of interest.
 This ancient Minoan Palace was the seat of King Minos and the basis of the myth of the Minotaur.
 Although our two year old couldn’t understand its significance our 5-year-old, was excited to imagine and walk where the King lived.
 Wondering around these huge ruins, and ancient corridors, you can see how one could have easily have got lost.
 It really has a complex layout!

 A restaurant, gift shop and toilets are on site – but the female toilets are always busy!

-Have I tempted you to visit Hersonissos or have you been before?
+Have I tempted you to visit Hersonissos or Greece with kids?
+Have you been before?

 Do you love an ancient cave?
 Nikki over at Yorkshire Wonders has explored this magnificent Diros Cave on mainland Greece.
 Worth a visit if you have time!